Hidden-Histories/Public-Resources/documentation/UsingPorPOIse.md

 - **POI:** A "POI" (Point Of Interest) is an asset or a group of assets (such as 3D models, sounds etc.), that all together make up your AR experience.

-Workflow:
+### Workflow:

-- Do the main work of setting up, modifying and testing your layer in porPOIse at home on your PC.
-If your layer is positioned far away, using [remote testing with Fixed Location](UsingARpoiseApp.md#remote-viewing-arpoises-fixed-position-feature) if needed to test it.
+- Do the main work of **setting up, modifying and testing** your layer in porPOIse at home on your PC.
+If your layer is positioned far away, use [remote testing with Fixed Location](UsingARpoiseApp.md#remote-viewing-arpoises-fixed-position-feature) if needed to test it.

-- Then go to the site where your layer is positioned and test it on your smartphone (don't forget to **unclick Fixed Position** first!).
+- Then **go to the site** where your layer is positioned and test it on your smartphone (don't forget to **unclick** Fixed Position first!).
 If you call up your porPOIse account on your smartphone, you can makes changes on the spot, close and reopen the ARpoise app and immediately see the effects of the changes in your layer.
 See below for details on how to do this.

 - Once you understand how to use porPOIse to set up and modify your layer, go to the [**Next Steps**](#next-steps) section at the bottom of this page. to learn how to add new **assets** (2d images, 3D models, sounds, etc.) to your layer.